lukemilby/honeytrap-playground-wsl/README.md

 ### Setup WSL 2 on Windows 10

 If you don't have WSL setup on Windows you can follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from Windows.
-It will walk you through the setup process and how you how to config WSL2, which is needed for the next section
+It will walk you through the setup process and how you how to config WSL2, which is needed for the next section.

 ### Setting up Docker Desktop and WSL